jhaslowh/JC2-SES/README.md

 /weapon [num] : give yourself the gun with index [0-26]
 /heaven : go to top of map
 /pos : get your current position
-/tpp [player name] : teliport yourself to the given player
+/tpp [player name] : teleport yourself to the given player
-/tpl [x] [z] : teliport to the specified location
+/tpl [x] [z] : teleport to the specified location
 /time [value] : set the time of day for the world.
 Can either be a number [0-24], "day", or "night"
 /weather [value] : set the weather of the world.
 Can either be [0-2], "sunny", "rain", or "storm".
 /clear : clear chat